dbsoft/dwindows/readme.txt

         WebView2 and oldsockpipe() on all versions.
 C++: Recommends a C++11 compatible compiler.
     MacOS: PowerPC GCC 6 from Tiger Brew.
-           Intel Apple Clang from Xcode 4.1 or later.
+           Intel Apple Clang from Xcode 4.4 or later.
            Apple Silicon any supported Apple Clang.
     Windows: Visual Studio 2015, recent Clang-cl or MingW32.
     Linux/FreeBSD: GCC 4.8.1 or Clang 3.3 recommended.
-    OS/2: GCC 9.2 from Bitwise Works.
+    OS/2: GCC 9.2 from Bitwise Works recommended.

     If you build with a pre-C++11 compiler features will be disabled, and you may ended up building an extremely